Smart-Chain-git/certification/documentation/quickstart.md

 # Tezos Digisign - Quick Start

 This quick start deployment does not need any compilation.
 It uses the docker images in docker hub.
-To build the VM with the requirement, it's possible to use vangrant+VirtualBox.
-A vagrant file with the right external port and ansible script is available: [deployment](../deployment/tezos-node-light).
+To build the VM with the requirement, it's possible to use vagrant+VirtualBox.
+A vagrant file with the right external port and ansible script is available: [deployment](../deployment/vagrant).
 This deployment is based on the sandbox Tezos node.

 ## Requirements